 Our Library reopened on Tuesday, January 5, 2021 with our normal hours of 1PM-5PM.
-Thereafter our hours will be our normal hours of Tuesday and Thursday 1PM-5PM and Saturday 10AM-2PM.
-[Can stay until 4PM is patrons present!]
+Thereafter our hours will be our normal hours of Tuesday and Thursday 1PM-5PM.
+Routine hours on Saturdays are no longer available after May 1, 2021.

 We are requesting that if you have the following symptoms that you not come in for the safety of volunteers and library visitors.

 We will be taking measures to also protect visitors to protect them as well.
 Thank you for being understanding, and we look forward to seeing you.

 The Jackson County Genealogical Society was formed in 1977 by a small group of people, all of whom lived in the Jackson County area.
 Initially, meetings were held in homes, libraries and churches.

 Our first newsletter was published on April 4, 1978, containing our By-Laws, Objectives & Purpose, Upcoming Events, How-to's and Search Tips.